Apology Not Fucking Accepted

 "Don't concern yourself.
 How much did she explain?"

 "Enough to know you're against me, too," Harry said.

 "I most certainly am not!"
 Hermione objected vociferously.
 "What I'm against is your foolish plan to make yourself vulnerable again.
-I don't know exactly what Ginny's told you, but if she hasn't already made it clear why using your link to Riddle is such a terrible, awful idea, then I will be more than happy to do so!"
+I don't know exactly what Ginny's told you, but if she hasn't already made it clear why using your link to Riddle is such an awful idea, then I will be more than happy to do so!"

 Harry ignored the offer, looking past her towards Ron.
 "What about you, mate?
 Here to tell me I've cracked?"

 Ron's eyes darted towards the open door; he plainly wished to be anywhere else.
 "I barely know what's going on, mate."

 "Come off it.
 You know what this is about."

 Ron sighed.
 "It's a real chance you're talking, Harry.
 I know you think you can handle it, and maybe you're right, but… If it goes wrong, then that's it, yeah?"